 Though being a part of the Vietnam tax system, Vietnam’s Transfer Pricing is based mostly on the Transfer Pricing Guidelines of the Organization for Economic Cooperation and Development (OECD) and Base Erosion and Profit Shifting (BEPS) Action Plan.
 The rules are also applied to domestic-related transactions.

-Entities that are considered as a related party (with 25% common ownership) are required to sustain documentation to support their chosen methodology for arm’s length pricing.
+Entities that are considered related parties (with 25% common ownership) are required to sustain documentation to support their chosen methodology for arm’s length pricing.

 OECD-guideline-consistent methodologies include: